-Scenario 2F: You have variant products in your store and want to transfer all of them into QuickBooks – this feature is not currently available in Unify for all carts.
+Scenario 2F: You have variant products in your store and want to transfer all of them into QuickBooks – this feature is not currently available in Webgility for all carts.
 As described in various sections above, variants can be represented in a number of ways so automating variant creation from the store to QuickBooks would require standardization and/or defining an extensive schema.
 We’ve implemented this feature for a limited set of carts.
-I’d recommend getting some hands-on experience with Unify to see how this feature works for the limited carts and visiting the comparison page to see which carts are supported.
+I’d recommend getting some hands-on experience with Webgility to see how this feature works for the limited carts and visiting the comparison page to see which carts are supported.

 FEATURE 3 DETAILS: Synchronizing product price and quantity

 Once your catalog is created in your online store and QuickBooks or POS, you have to maintain the price and quantity between these platforms.
-Unify can automatically sync up the price and quantity of simple products for most shopping carts.
+Webgility can automatically sync up the price and quantity of simple products for most shopping carts.
 Refer to our comparison chart for details.
 However, in the case of variant items, keeping things in sync can get really complex.
 Let’s take a look at some scenarios:

 Scenario 3A: You want to sync the price and quantity of your products in Amazon and QuickBooks – this is easy.
-Unify matches the items up, and can update the price and quantity in QuickBooks or in your store depending on which is the master catalog.
+Webgility matches the items up, and can update the price and quantity in QuickBooks or in your store depending on which is the master catalog.
 The key here is that Amazon and QuickBooks have separate products to represent each variant, so as long as they match up, syncing their price and quantity is easy.

-Scenario 3B: You want to sync the price and quantity of your products in eBay and QuickBooks – this is similarly easy but there is a caveat: eBay does not allow you to specify the price and quantity of Auction items, so Unify only supports syncing of values for Fixed Price items.
+Scenario 3B: You want to sync the price and quantity of your products in eBay and QuickBooks – this is similarly easy but there is a caveat: eBay does not allow you to specify the price and quantity of Auction items, so Webgility only supports syncing of values for Fixed Price items.